fahimfss/RL/ProjectNavigationMain/README.md

 The Banana Collector environment is not included in this github project.
 - The RUN_NAME (line 17 of **navigation_sovler.py**) corresponds to a specific run, and creates a tensordboard graph and checkpoint file with the given value.
 Different runs should have different RUN_NAME values.

+#### To Run a Trained Agent
+Trained agents (network state dictionaries) are stored in the checkpoints folder, containing the name ***RUN_NAME***.pth.
+Trained means the agent achieved average points of 14 over the last 100 episodes in the Banana Collector environment.
+The checkpoints folder contains three trained agents: Test1.pth, Test2.pth, Test3.pth.
+To run a trained agent, update the RUN_NAME in the **run.py** file (line 13) and run the **run.py** file using a python 3 interpreter.